Horizontal-org/Tella-website/docs/FAQ.md

 Tella is compatible with devices running Android 5.0 or later and iOS 14.0 or later.

+### Does Tella work on Graphene OS? {does-tella-work-on-graphene-os}
+As of December 2024, we haven't been able to test Tella Android and Tella FOSS on GrapheneOS, so we cannot confirm that all features work properly.
+Some users have reported that the main features (lock, file encryption and management, etc) work properly, but some of the Connections (like Google Drive) do not work.
+If you use a phone with GrapheneOS and you experience problem, please [contact us](/contact-us).

 ### Is Tella free? {#is-tella-free}

 Yes, Tella is free to download and use.
 It will remain free forever.